-The company is exposed to minimal foreign currency risk due to the infrequency of transactions in currencies other than the US dollar.
-The company does not use derivatives to hedge against this risk.
-At December 31, 2018 had accounts payable and accrued liabilities of CDN\$ 1,151 (2017- CDN \$39).
+The Company is exposed to minimal foreign currency risk due to the infrequency of transactions in currencies other than the US dollar.
+The Company does not use derivatives to hedge against this risk.
+At December 31, 2019 the Company had accounts payable and accrued liabilities denominated in foreign currencies of CDN \$41 (2018- CDN \$1,151).